 You might be tempted to dispose of yard weeds in your backyard fire pit.
 Don't!
 Burning the irritant oil in the plants, called urushiol, releases fumes into the air.
 This can cause lung irritation and severe allergic respiratory problems.
 Use this guide to help identify invasive plants that can take over your yard.

 Burning green or softwoods (pine, fire, cypress) can cause a lot of smoke that will make it unpleasant to sit around the fire.
 Here are our expert tips on choosing the best firewood.

-Burning trash may seem like a good solution to get rid of it, but it’s one of the worst materials to burn in your backyard fire pit.
-According to the Enviormental Protection Agency the burning of trash releases toxins into the air and produces a lot of smoke.
-And, in many locations, burning trash is illegal.
-If you’re looking to up your fire pit game, check out these ideas.
+Don't even think about it.
+Trash is one of the worst materials to burn in your backyard fire pit.
+According to the Environmental Protection Agency, burning trash releases toxins and a ton of smoke.
+Not to mention, it's illegal in many locations.
+If you're looking to up your fire pit game, check out these fit pit ideas.